A REFLECTION ON ANIMALS, NATURE AND THE HUMAN CONDITION:

 “The only thing worse than being blind is having sight but no vision.” –Helen Keller.

 We are part of Nature, our ultimate provider.
 If we respect and work together to protect the environment, —the land, the waters and the air we share— as well as all our relations, plant and animal, Nature will not become our ultimate nemesis.
 “In wildness is the preservation of the world.”—Henry David-Thoreau.
 “As long as people will shed the blood of innocent creatures there can be no peace, no liberty, no harmony between people.
 Slaughter and justice cannot dwell together.”— Isaac Bashevis Singer.
 “Until he extends the circle of his compassion to all living things, man will not himself find peace.”—-Albert Schweitzer.
+In particular, the blind-spots of individual egocentrism and collective anthropocentrism in every afflicted religious tradition and political ideology must be removed to help achieve a more eco-centric, empathic perception and way of life.

 Nature, the natural world as we know it today that has been variously affected by humans in the recent and distant past, is as much our apotheosis and nemesis as our provider, teacher, healer and inspirer.
 This all depends upon our state of mind; how we perceive, value, relate and treat other sentient beings, plant and animal and their habitats that comprise our life-sustaining environment we share and continue to pollute and defile.
 American social critic Marya Mannes wrote “The earth we abuse and the living things we kill will, in the end, take their revenge; for in exploiting their presence we are diminishing our future”.